mbrown101/GettingandCleaningData/CodeBook.md

 		Use the aggregate() function to aggregate based on subject and activity using the mean function

 ###Tidy Dataset Output Summary with Min and Max values:

+		Note the MIN and MAX values are the min() and max() of the AVERAGED data, not the raw data

 Column	|	Column Title	|	Type	|	max	|	min
 ----------	|	-------------------------------------------------------------------------	|	--------	|	--------	|	--------